 WaterRower rowing machines are designed for longevity and dimensional stability, holding up to 2,200 pounds of weight.
 The hardwood absorbs sound and vibration so you get a smoother, quieter stroking motion.

 With a more contemporary design, the M1 LoRise rower is made from tubular steel and comes in standard colors of silver, black, and white with over 1600 custom colors available.
 The LoRise has a low entry height of 12”, while the M1 HiRise has a regular height of 20”.

-Former Yale and US National Team Rower John Duke launched WaterRower Inc in 1988 in Rhode Island.
+Former Yale and US National Team Rower John Duke launched WaterRower Inc. back in 1988 in Rhode Island.
 The company expanded to the UK in 1991, and to Australia and the Asia region in 2000.
-The WaterRower is represented in 11 countries around the world while all manufacturing is done at the US facility in Warren, RI.
+The WaterRower is now represented in 11 countries around the world while all manufacturing is done at the US facility in Warren, RI.